efeataroglu/cinemaTicketDemo/README.md

-# cinemaTicketDemo
+# sliderDemo
-Cinema Ticket Demo
+A simple slider with JavaScript